rachael3001/Data-Science/README.md

  Introduction:

 This is a walkthrough of how I am exploring the dataset of flight delays, utalising my growing data science skills.
-I will be showcasing python coding engaging with libraies such as pandas, matplotlib and seaborn.
+I will be showcasing python coding engaging with libries such as pandas, matplotlib and seaborn.
 I will manipulate data to draw out trends producing graphs to better showcase these.

  Dataset: